 options, see "Configuring hotkeys" for details.

-Besides that there are a few other notable launch options:
+There are a few other notable launch options:

 --connection [config name] …:

-Shows tray icons for the specified connection configurations (instead of just a single tray
+Shows tray icons for the specified connection configurations (instead of a single tray

 icon for the primary connection configuration).
 Syncthing Tray will still behave as a

-single-instance application so a single process will handle all those tray icons and the
+single-instance application, so a single process will handle all those tray icons and the

 built-in Syncthing launcher will launch Syncthing only once.